 You must meet certain other criteria as well, including having continuously lived in the U.S. since 2007 and never having been convicted of certain serious crimes.

 DACA’s eligibility process is rigorous.
 Those who are chosen are selected on a case-by-case basis.
 While you do not need a lawyer to apply, seeking legal counsel from an experienced attorney is the best way to protect your interests during a critical time.
-At our Alaska law firm, our attorneys have extensive experience regarding DACA, military immigration matters, and matters of child immigration.
+Our attorneys have extensive experience regarding DACA, military immigration matters, and matters of child immigration.

 You May Have Other Options